 After Cycle 1 closes in 2027, the six-year rhythm restarts citywide.

-About 400 garage owners were fined for missing the Sub-Cycle 1A deadline.
-One garage at 214 West 80th Street in Manhattan was ordered shut down outright.
 The compliance rate at the December 31, 2023 deadline was 62%.
+About 400 garage owners were fined for missing it.
+One garage at 214 West 80th Street in Manhattan was ordered shut down outright after an inspector found significant concrete damage and questioned the structural capacity of the floor slabs.

 Three statutory frameworks attach to a parking structure failure in NYC.